itsmesiva80/DemoProject/web/README.md

 #Web Test Automation

 Test cases are automated using Selenium Webdriver RobotFramework.
 RobotFramework is choosen as it is proven for easy maintance, reporting, logging and implementing.
 It is a TDD (Test-Driven Development), Python and Selenium2Library are used to build the test cases and keywords.
 Test case design is simple view and implementation which consists of higher level of keywords.
 Reporting, execution log and failure screenshots are exciting part in Robotframework.
 To know better of RobotFramework please [click here](http://robotframework.org/robotframework/#user-guide).

-###prerequisite
+###Prerequisite
 Following need to be installed before we start executing the test
 - Python 2.7
 - RobotFramework